 The answer to the first question is obvious; in the case of regression testing, its regularity speaks in favor of automation.

 Do you recognize yourself in at least one of these points?
-Then it’s time to think about using regression test automation tools.
+Then it’s time to think about using the regression test suite and automation tools.
 Zapple Tech will help you decide which ones are worthy of your attention.

 Most Popular Codeless Testing Tools in 2023